heatwavemag/heatwavemag.github.io/content/blog/preprint_editorial_031125.md

 [^5]: Here we want to to emphasize two problems: nostalgia for past ideologies
-    and organizational forms that may be inappropriate or impossible to revive *en masse* under current conditions, and the tendency to fetishize particular forms to the exclusion of others---as opposed to fostering a diverse ecosystem of forms that could facilitate the worldwide unleashing of communist measures (centered on expropriation) necessary to undermine capitalism and its corollaries
+    and organizational forms that may be inappropriate or impossible to revive *en masse* under current conditions, and the tendency to fetishize particular forms to the exclusion of others &mdash; as opposed to fostering a diverse ecosystem of forms that could facilitate the worldwide unleashing of communist measures (centered on expropriation) necessary to undermine capitalism and its corollaries